jjeaton/bbpress-report-content/README.md

 * Enhancement - Add "reported" or "unreported" classes to the report/unreport links to signify current state.
 * Fix - Require bbPress to be activated before loading.
 * Fix - Errors in es_ES translation (props Barbara Lerici)
+* Tweak - Updated POT file to add new strings.

 ### 1.0.4 - 2014-02-11 ###